A full inbox awaits Trump's man in Moscow

 "Jon Huntsman is an individual who can bring a great sense of reality -- he understands international politics as well as anybody I know and I think he's a remarkably good choice for this job."

-Moscow reaction
+Moscow reacts

 Asked Thursday about the likely appointment of Huntsman, Putin spokesman Dmitry Peskov offered the usual bromides.

-Note: UPDATE: This story has been updated to reflect that Alexey Pushkov is a Russian Senator.